WebGL 02: "Movement and Color"

 }

-For fun, you can play with the number of segments below:
+For fun, you can play with the number of segments in this little demo:

 Notice that the edges get hard to see after about 40 or so slices - human eyes are pretty bad at detecting very gradual edges, especially in the presence of color information that looks smooth.
 Brightness and color information is much louder than actual shapes to our brains.
 Remember that - it'll come up later, in a tutorial about 3D lighting models!

-There is geometry data for a triangle (3 vertices) and a square (2 triangles, 6 vertices), along with colors for an RGB triangle, a brightly colored "firey" triangle, a square with an indigo color gradient, and a solid gray square.
+Below is geometry data for a triangle (3 vertices) and a square (2 triangles, 6 vertices).
+For the triangles, there are two color buffers - RGB and a bright "firey" color.
+For the square, there's an indigo color gradient, and a solid gray square.

 const trianglePositions = new Float32Array([ 0, 1, -1, -1, 1, -1 ]);